Creating accessible Microsoft Word documents

 • Write a short description of the image (5 to 10 words)

 If the image you're using does not convey any additional information and is purely decorative.
-You can select the ‘Mark as decorative’ check box.
+You may select the ‘Mark as decorative’ check box.

-To find all instances of missing alt-text use the Accessibility Checker.
+To find all instances of missing alt text in your document run Microsoft's Accessibility Checker.

-Watch Microsoft’s video on improving accessibility with alt text.
+Watch Microsoft’s video on improving accessibility with alt text (external link).

-• Use table headers to clearly identify the content in rows and columns
+Use table headers to identify rows and columns

 Microsoft provides an Accessibility Checker to help you identify issues.
 This is meant to support you, not to replace your own accessibility check.
 Once you have followed the steps outlined on this page, use the Accessibility Checker for a quick review.